 Harenton Cashier Chea, Country Director, Liberia, West Africa.

 Harenton is a candidate for the Master of Business Administration, Accounting, and Finance from the Cambridge International College and holds a Bachelor of Arts in Financial Administration from Cambridge International College from the United Kingdom.
 He holds several professional certificates in business bookkeeping and accounts, financial management, theory and practice in management and administration, accounting and finance.
-He is a finalist of professional management accountant certification and a certified senior supply management professional.
+He is a finalist for professional management accountant certification and a certified senior supply management professional.
 Harenton is a student member of the Chartered Institute of Management Accountants and the Association of Chartered Certified Accountants both institutions based in the London.

 His interests in the financial, supply chain and accounting fields include: preparing annual budgets, transport management, warehousing, recruitment, monitoring key accounts and grants.
 Having the ability to handle complex assignments effectively and possessing the confidence to work as part of a team or independently.